Why do contractors need insurance?

 How can I reduce the risk of a claim against me as a contractor?

-Working as a contractor can place you in an unusual position.
-For the duration of your contract, you may feel just like any other member of staff, but in legal terms, contractors and employees have different rights, responsibilities and levels of risk.
+Working as a contractor places you in an unusual position.
+For the duration of your contract, you may feel just like any other member of staff but, in legal terms, contractors and employees have different rights, responsibilities and levels of risk.

 Do I need proof of insurance to work as a contractor?

-A contractor might feel they need proof of business insurance, since some clients may request proof that you’re fully insured, and this could even be specified in a contract or by your industry or professional body (external link).
-This might be more likely if you’re working in a place where risks to the public are heightened, such as a building site near a main road.
+However, some clients may request proof that you’re fully insured, and could even specify it in a contract.
+This could be more likely if you’re working in a place where risks to the public are heightened, such as a building site near a main road.

 Do I need insurance before starting work as a contractor?

 In business, things can go wrong at any time, so getting insurance before you start trading may provide welcome protection.
-You could arrive on site for your first day working as a contractor only to be met with an accident, theft or serious allegation.
+You could arrive on site on your first day only to be met with an accident, theft or serious allegation.

-Setting up as a contractor often involves a process of networking and relationship-building, which doesn’t usually carry business risk.
-If you’re still very much in the planning stage, then it might be beneficial to start some conversations before you lay down the paperwork.
+Setting up as a contractor often involves a process of networking and relationship-building.
+If you’re still very much in the planning stage, then it might be beneficial to start some conversations to get the ball rolling before you lay down the paperwork.

 Related articles and guides